Open Source on travis-ci.com

 - Our GitHub App requires far less permissions than our OAuth application

-- Ownership of organization repositories is always tied to the organization who own the project
+- Ownership of organization repositories is always tied to the organization which owns the project

 Please sign up at travis-ci.com, regardless of whether you plan to test open source or private projects.
 Welcome aboard!